hayes/pothos/packages/plugin-prisma/README.md

 The following are some edge cases that could cause an additional query to be necessary:

 - The parent object was not loaded through a field defined with `t.prismaField`, or `t.relation`
-- The root `prismaField` did not correctly spread the `query` arguments in is prisma call.`
+- The root `prismaField` did not correctly spread the `query` arguments in is prisma call.
-- The query selects multiple fields that use the same relation with incompatible options (order, limit, or other filters)
+- The query selects multiple fields that use the same relation with different queries
 - The query contains multiple aliases for the same relation field with different arguments in a way that results in different query options for the relation.
 - A relation field has a query that is incompatible with the default includes of the parent object